I tried APM investigation and creating recommended monitors from CloudFormation on the official Datadog MCP server

 2-3

-By comparing the DB query processing times, it detected that delays were intentionally added in the application layer.
+By comparing the facts of DB query processing times, it detected that delays were intentionally added in the application layer.

 Do you have any suggestions for optimizing this application?